ilyubin/testing-in-golang/README.md

 # Testing in GoLang

-This is project with few GOLang Testing examples.
+This is project with few GoLang testing examples.

 ## Applications Under Test